Name: The Canadian-Chinese Professional Accounting Association Ontario Chapter® or the CCPAA-ON in the following text.

 - The Board of Arbitration can not hand out a verdict or resolution if the matter is out of the jurisdiction of the CCPAA-ON.

 - The President is elected with a regular term of three (3) years, and can be extended by the Board of Directors.
 The President nominates the members in the Executive Committee, which is subject to the approval of the Board of Director.
 The Executive Committee is responsible for daily operations and project executions of the CCPAA-ON.

 - The Executive Committee may authorize the use of fund within a limit set by the Board of Directors.
 For other spending plans, the Executive Committee needs approval in advance from the Board of Directors.

 - The Executive Committee may set certain internal regulations and guidelines regarding the spending of budget and cost control.

-- A distinguished scholar, politician or business leader who supports the ideas of the CCPAA may be nominated by any member of the CCPAA to the Advisory Committee.
+- A distinguished scholar, politician or business leader who supports the ideas of the CCPAA-ON may be nominated by any member of the CCPAA-ON to the Advisory Committee.

 - The nomination of the Advisory must be approved by an affirmative vote of two-thirds (2/3) of the Board of Directors.